 Don't Settle for an Ordinary Vacation

-Travelers are always looking for reasons to pull over and experience things they just can’t find anywhere else.
+Travelers are always looking for reasons to pull over and experience things they can’t find anywhere else.
+They've come to the right place.

-They want to be able to tell friends they visited a lake that is fully within one state that has more shoreline than the state of California (What!
-Get outta town!).
-They want to tell of pheasants that were bigger than the family truckster and that they walked up and touched them.
-They want to tell of being caught in a fun traffic jam (Badlands buffalo style), and of actually standing in two countries at one time and not being hassled by border patrol.
+In North Dakota, visit a lake fully within one state that has more shoreline than the California Pacific Coast.
+See and touch pheasants bigger than the family truckster.
+Tell of being caught in a fun kinda of traffic jam (Badlands buffalo style), and of standing in two countries at one time and not being hassled by border patrol.

 Lake Sakakawea is backed up by Garrison Dam, creating a 180-mile recreational playground that offers an assortment of fishing, boating, waterskiing, sailing and camping opportunities.
 State parks, recreational areas and private resorts offer water access and some provide watercraft to make your stay fun and easy.